zeee1only/fpdf2/docs/Templates.md

 # Introduction #

-Templates are predefined documents (like invoices, tax forms, etc.), or parts of such documents, where each element (text, lines, barcodes, etc.) has a fixed position (x1, y1, x2, y2), style (font, size, etc.) and a default text.
+Templates are a `fpdf2` feature that define predefined documents (like invoices, tax forms, etc.), or parts of such documents, where each element (text, lines, barcodes, etc.) has a fixed position (x1, y1, x2, y2), style (font, size, etc.) and a default text.

 These elements can act as placeholders, so the program can change the default text "filling in" the document.